 To get hired, you fill out an application and take an exam to test your knowledge.
 “If you pass, you go through a mock session with an experienced tutor who assumes the role of student and evaluates your creativity, empathy and teaching skills,” says Cindy Hamen Farrar, Ph.D., senior director of academic tutoring at Tutor.
 “We look for people who know their subject matter and who can break it down and communicate effectively.”

-Once you’re in, you’ll be matched with a student who can submit questions, essays or homework problems they need help on.
-You’ll work together in an online classroom, sending files back and forth and having discussions using a shared white board.
+Students submit questions, essays or homework problems they need help on, then work with tutors in an online classroom, sending files back and forth and having discussions.
 The work is part-time, and you make your own hours.

 GlassDoor estimates that teachers at Tutor earn $9 to $14 an hour.
 “Depending on the subject mix and number of hours you work, you could make between a few hundred to a few thousand dollars per month,” Farrar says.
 Chegg’s rates start at $20 per hour, estimating that tutors can make up to $1,000 a month.
 WyzAnt’s rates run $24 to $36 per hour, according to GlassDoor.

-If you live in a major city and are lucky enough to own a parking spot, you can make extra cash by letting other drivers rent your space while you’re at work or on vacation.
+If you live in a major city and are lucky enough to own a parking spot, you can make extra cash by letting other drivers rent your space while you’re away.
 To facilitate, there’s ParqEx in Chicago, Spot and SpotOnParking in several U.S. cities and ParkingSpotter nationwide.